batukhan97/mediafilesextractor/README.md

    run main.py
    ```

-> Note `if scipt don't find your formats, just edit formats.py and add to code your format.`
+> Note `if scipt don't find your formats, just add you formats to code`